sivasonaiv/my-notes/spark/streaming.md

 Spark’s Streaming APIs -DStream API and structured streaming API

-Structured Streaming is also designed to make it easy to build end-to-end continuous applications using Apache Spark that combine streaming, batch, and interactive queries
+Structured Streaming is also designed to make it easy to build end-to-end continuous applications using Apache Spark that combine streaming, batch, and interactive queries.
+Single application for all these - batch, stream and interactive query

 developers do not need to maintain a separate streaming version of their batch code